SixArm/mast-cell-help/topics/histamine-intolerance-symptoms/index.md

 Other symptoms:

-* Fatigue: Some individuals with histamine intolerance may experience fatigue or a general feeling of tiredness.
+* **Fatigue**: Some individuals with histamine intolerance may experience fatigue or a general feeling of tiredness.

-* Irregular Heartbeat (Arrhythmia): In rare cases, histamine intolerance may contribute to irregular heartbeats.
+* **Irregular Heartbeat (Arrhythmia)**: In rare cases, histamine intolerance may contribute to irregular heartbeats.

-* Anxiety and Dizziness: Histamine can act as a neurotransmitter and may contribute to symptoms such as anxiety, dizziness, or lightheadedness.
+* **Anxiety and Dizziness**: Histamine can act as a neurotransmitter and may contribute to symptoms such as anxiety, dizziness, or lightheadedness.

-* Menstrual Symptoms: Histamine intolerance may exacerbate symptoms associated with the menstrual cycle, such as cramping and breast tenderness.
+* **Menstrual Symptoms**: Histamine intolerance may exacerbate symptoms associated with the menstrual cycle, such as cramping and breast tenderness.

-* Difficulty Regulating Body Temperature: Some individuals with histamine intolerance may have difficulty regulating body temperature, leading to symptoms such as excessive sweating or feeling excessively hot or cold.
+* **Difficulty Regulating Body Temperature**: Some individuals with histamine intolerance may have difficulty regulating body temperature, leading to symptoms such as excessive sweating or feeling excessively hot or cold.